Malecón, Puerto Vallarta

 The Malecón is a 12-block, mile-long esplanade in Puerto Vallarta's Centro and Zona Romántica, in the Mexican state of Jalisco.
 The waterfront crosses the Cuale River via Puente Río Cuale.

+Built between 1935 and 1936, it was expanded between 1940 and 1952.
+In 2002, the Malecón was destroyed by Hurricane Kenna.
+After 9 years of repairs, the Malecón was reopened with a wider pedestrian walkway.

-Features include Los Arcos, the Malecón Lighthouse, and a collection of sculptures.
+On the Malecón there are several restaurants, clothing stores, jewelry stores, and craft vendors.
+Among the features of the place are Los Arcos, the Malecón Lighthouse, and a collection of sculptures.

 Sculptures

 The walkway has featured numerous sculptures, including: